GodotSteam/GodotSteam/README.md

 ````
   - You can enter the bit architecture with **bits** or **b** arguments or not.
 There is a fallback to automatically find this.
 However, I recommend you use one.

-**OPTIONAL**: if you choose not to use the included steam.tscn file, follow these steps.
+**OPTIONAL: This step is highly recommended due to the fact this is all still in development.** If you choose not to use the included steam.tscn file, follow these steps.
 Otherwise, continue on to the next section.
 - Create a new scene with one node as a, well, Node
   - Name it Steam
   - Save the scene as steam.tscn in your project